 Time goes by, you’re still stuck on old WP version, can’t upgrade other plugins, can’t upgrade server stuff like PHP.
 Your website becomes a liability.
 Since you can’t upgrade to latest versions.
 The son of your cousin’s aunt can’t help you anymore as he has school.
 You somehow endure, tell yourself, if it works, let it work.
 A vulnerability is exposed in the old WP you’re using.
 You can’t upgrade or your custom code won’t work.
 You get hacked.
 Project is lost.
 You’re out of thousands of dollars in sales, even more in liabilities, unhappy clients, bad reviews.

 But hey!
 It’s ok!
 You have backups.
 You finally hire a professional.
 That professional after examining the situation and the code comes back with the obvious: you need to have it all rewritten from scratch.
-Now you spend thousands of dollars on rewriting the code, migrating badly placed database data, optimising it all, upgrading and securing the whole website.
+Now you spend thousands of dollars on rewriting the code, migrating badly placed database data, optimizing it all, upgrading and securing the whole website.

 Instead of paying a professional to do the job right the first time, you end up paying tens of thousands of dollars more.
 On top of that you have stress, grey hair and insomnia.
 More often than not, the badly-written custom code is responsible for hacks.
 This example is just to show that even an outdated WordPress version might be your downfall.